learn-co-curriculum/cssi-1.4-html--personal-webpage-lab/README.md

 #HTML Personal Webpage Lab

 #Lab Setup
   +	Click Cmd+space
   + Type “Atom” and press enter
   + Go to “file” and click “new file”
   + Click Cmd+S
   + Save your file as “my_profile.html”
-+ Select your Desktop for where the file should be saved
+  + Save the file in your “html” folder inside your “dev” folder
   + Copy the boiler plate code below and you will have your first html page!

 #Boilerplate code:
 ```html